 - 1/2 cup powdered sugar

-- To make the graham cracker crust, crush the graham crackers in a food processor.
+- Crush the graham crackers in a food processor.
 Add the sugar and pulse until combined.
 Pour in the melted butter and pulse until the mixture is crumbly, but will hold together if you squeeze it in your hand.
 PTransfer to bottom of a well-greased springform pan, or deep-dish pie plate.
 Spread mixture evenly over the bottom, working up the sides.
 Use the back of a spoon to press the crust.
 Place in the refrigerator to firm.

-- In a large bowl, add the cream cheese, remaining cup of sour cream,powdered sugar, lemon peel and vanilla.
-Beat with a stand or hand mixer until smooth.
-Set aside.
+- In a large bowl of a stand mixer, add the cream cheese, remaining cup of sour cream,powdered sugar, lemon peel and vanilla.
+Beat until smooth.

 Plain yogurt can be substituted for the sour cream, Heavy cream can be used instead of whipping cream.